upb-uc4/api/hlf/chaincode/admission.md

 - **addAdmission**
   - Check, if **enrollmentId** is matriculated in an examinationRegulation containing the **moduleId**, referenced in the exam behind the examId.
+  - Check, if **enrollmentId** is not admitted to the same exam already.
   - Check, if **enrollmentId** is admitted to the **couseId**, referenced in the exam behind the examId.
   - Check, if the **examId** is currently admittable

 - **dropAdmission**
   - Check, if the **examId** is currently droppable